Factsheet

 • What to do if they have concerns

-You could either use it as a basis for talking about the issue at a staff meeting, or send it around for staff to read themselves.
+Use this resource as a basis for talking about the issue at a staff meeting, or send it around for staff to have as a resource and read themselves.

-Want to make it more interactive?
-Use these questions to start a discussion at a staff meeting:
+Use these questions to start a discussion at your next staff meeting:

-• What effects might being involved in child criminal exploitation and serious violence have on a child?
+• What effect does CCE and serious violence have on a child?

 • How might these issues overlap with online safety?